schemar/teapicli/README.md

 teapicli ./my-collection.json
 ```

-If you start teapicli with `yarn start`, it will use the examples provided with this repo.
 You can check [`./examples/collection.json`](./examples/collection.json).
 The collection file defines the requests you will be able to make from within teapicli.